jonesetc/knapsack-evaluate/README.md

 # knapsack-evaluate

-A BASH script to compile, run, evaluate, and generate a report about the run times of an implementation of the knapsack problem in c++.
+BASH scripts and a c++ program to compile, run, evaluate, and generate a report about the run times of an implementation of the knapsack problem in c++.
 This was done for my Computer Architecture class at Texas State University.

 # Notes